 Forming a Colorado limited liability company is pretty simple.
 Check out the instructions below if you need some assistance with getting the LLC paperwork filed to create the business.
-If you’d like a bit more information, like instructions on getting an EIN for banking and tax purposes as well as sample LLC operating agreements, check out our kit, available for $34.95 at the button below.
+(These instructions are up-to-date as of July 27, 2020.)

 1. Check if the LLC name you want is available